pytorch/TensorRT/CONTRIBUTING.md

 # Contribution Guidelines

-### Developing TRTorch
+### Developing Torch-TensorRT

 Do try to fill an issue with your feature or bug before filling a PR (op support is generally an exception as long as you provide tests to prove functionality).
-There is also a backlog (https://github.com/NVIDIA/TRTorch/issues) of issues which are tagged with the area of focus, a coarse priority level and whether the issue may be accessible to new contributors.
+There is also a backlog (https://github.com/NVIDIA/Torch-TensorRT/issues) of issues which are tagged with the area of focus, a coarse priority level and whether the issue may be accessible to new contributors.
 Let us know if you are interested in working on a issue.
 We are happy to provide guidance and mentorship for new contributors.
 Though note, there is no claiming of issues, we prefer getting working code quickly vs. addressing concerns about "wasted work".

 #### Communication